Also known as: half pull up, partial pull up, half-rep pullup, partial chin-up, half-range pullup

 Frequently Asked Questions

-What are the benefits of Bottom Half Pull Ups?
+What are the main benefits of the Bottom Half Pull Up?